 front panel before the printing ends.
 It as well highly modular, allowing you

 to install encoding options via the Evolis website.

-STAR certification, complies with ErP directives and consumes an average of 5 times less than earlier printers.
+And for the green thumbs, Evolis Primacy has received ENERGY STAR certification, complies with ErP directives and consumes an average of 5 times less than earlier printers.

 At ID Security Online our goal